MaximAlien/SmileViewController/README.md

 CameraViewController which allows to detect users' smile and share picture via social services (Facebook, Twitter).

-ViewController allows in real time analyze face features (using CIFaceFeature class) and takes screenshot when user smiled.
+ViewController allows to analyze in real time face features (using CIFaceFeature class) and takes screenshot when user smiled.
 After that it's possible to share taken selfie via Facebook, Twitter and Instagram.

+Project uses AVFoundation Framework.